 Enhanced National Security

 The security situation in India is unpredictable.
 The general security officers face a lot of challenges to understand how the information is analyzed, collected, and implemented to protect the country against unforeseen situations.
 They can use data science to collect information and identify the gray areas associated with security.
 The police and security agencies can collect and analyze the data and tackle crimes, attacks, and other dangerous circumstances in the country.

 Traffic Jam Solutions

 Long traffic jams are frequent in India.
-The Niti Aayog team is working to understand the causes of traffic jams and options to deal with them.
-The government bodies can use big data to analyze some of the significant aspects of traffic jams like choke points, narrow or broken roads, lack of traffic management professionals, failure of traffic lights, and other such elements.
+The Niti Aayog team is working to understand the causes of traffic jam and options to deal with them.
+The government bodies can use big data to analyze some of the significant aspects of traffic jam like choke points, narrow or broken roads, lack of traffic management professionals, failure of traffic lights, and other such elements.
 The traffic policemen can use CCTV cameras and sensors to monitor traffic and immediately solve the problem.
 Road accidents kill more than 400 people every day.
 The figure is disappointing, and the traffic authorities can use data science to analyze the pattern and take immediate action to prevent accidents.

 Build a Better Nation

 Data is an essential asset and backbone for the smooth functioning of various government bodies.
 Government agencies collect a significant amount of data from surveys, programs, public banks, and administration.
 The roadmap to build an analytical framework to integrate data in public departments is quite promising and will transform the entire nation digitally.
-The government needs a strategy that merges industries to build successful data and analytical capabilities.
+The government needs a strategy which merges industries to build successful data and analytical capabilities.
 This would offer a wide range of social benefits to the citizens and improve their lives considerably.